Hadi-jawdi/HealthNewsSummarizer/README.md

 - Thread-safe implementation for smooth operation
 - Error handling and user feedback

-## 👨‍💻 Author

-Made with ❤️ by Hadi for Code in Place.

 ## �� Acknowledgments

 - World Health Organization (WHO) for providing the RSS feed
 - Python community for the amazing libraries
-- Code in Place for the inspiration